 Tasting Cards

 Winery employees who are typically from “large wineries” open to the public by walk-in often visit other similar wineries and drop off what are called Tasting Cards.
-These cards often will give one either complementary tasting or two for the price of one tasting.
+These cards often will give one either complementary tastings or two for the price of one tastings.
 Sometimes the receiving winery requires the signature and or name of the person who gave you the tasting card.
 The tasting cards may flow more easily after purchases of wine.
 It is a good idea to ask tasting room staff for other winery recommendations & also inquire if they have tasting cards for their recommended wineries.

 Ten second appointments